LLNL/axom/src/components/sidre/docs/sphinx/attribute.rst

 outputting data for a subset of Views to files, and other ways an application may need to selectively process Views in a Sidre DataStore hierarchy.

-A Buffer is created with a string name and a default scalar or string value.
+An Attribute is created with a string name and a default scalar or string value.
-The default values can be changed later as needed.
+A default value can be changed later as needed.

 .. note:: * Attribute objects can only be created and destroyed using DataStore
             methods.
 The Attribute constructor and destructor are private